fr3nd/msxhub/README.md

 ## Usage

-Before start using it, MsxHub needs to be configured:
+Before start using it, MSXHub needs to be configured:
 ```
 hub configure
 ```